B. A. Paris: Biography

-Paris was born in Surrey in 1958 to a French mother and Irish father.
-She is the third of 6 children, including 4 brothers and a sister.
-After completing her education, she moved to France, where she worked as a trader in an international bank in Paris for several years.
-During this time, she met her husband Calum, with whom she now has 5 daughters.
-They eventually left the world of finance to set up a language school together.
+B.A.
+Paris was born in the United Kingdom to a French mother and Irish father, the third of six children.
+After completing her education, she moved to France, where she spent much of her adult life initially working as a trader at an international bank in Paris before retraining as an English teacher.
+Together with her husband, she ran a language school while raising their five daughters.

-Only after turning 50 did Paris begin writing, when one of her daughters suggested she enter a writing competition advertised in a magazine.
-While she did not win, this led her to write her first novels, including her internationally bestselling debut Behind Closed Doors.
-She is published by HarperCollins Publishers in the UK and St Martin's Press in the US.
+Writing came later in life when one of her daughters suggested she enter a writing competition.
+Although she did not win, the experience led her to continue writing.
+Her debut novel, Behind Closed Doors, was published in 2016 and became an instant international bestseller, selling over three million copies in the UK alone and launching her career as one of the most widely read authors in the psychological thriller genre.
+She is now published by HarperCollins in the UK and St. Martin's Press in the US, and lives in Hampshire, England.

-Paris now lives in Hampshire with her family.